Choosing a fund

 What if I don’t want to choose a fund?

-If you don’t want to choose a super fund, you can just go with the fund your employer has chosen.
-There is now also a new type of super fund for people who don’t want to choose an account.
+If you don’t want to choose a super fund, you can just go with the fund your employer uses as a default for its employees.
 This is called a MySuper account.

-Some super funds have started to offer MySuper accounts.
-These are accounts that have: simple features – basic, comparable fees (and restrictions on the type of fees you can be charged); a single investment option or investment options based on the stage in life you are at; and, a minimum level of insurance (basic Death and Total and Permanent Disablement (TPD) insurance cover).
+Many super funds offer MySuper accounts.
+These are accounts that have: simple features – basic, comparable fees (and restrictions on the type of fees you can be charged); a single investment option or investment options based on the stage in life you are at; and, a minimum level of insurance (basic Death and Total Permanent Disability (TPD) insurance cover).